docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 As a _batteries included_ Docker image, docker-mailserver provides you with all the required components and a default configuration to run a mail server.
 On top of that, the [env-mailserver](https://github.com/tomav/docker-mailserver/blob/master/env-mailserver.dist) configuration file (and some other optional, advanced files!) allow you to tweak your setup extensively.
 You may even derive your own image from docker-mailserver for a complete control.

-The default configuration may _not_ be considered 100% secure, because it aims at supporting all kinds of clients, including older ones not able to use TLS-encrypted connections.
-It is up to you deciding which kind of transportation encryption to use / enforce.
+The default configuration may _not_ be considered 100% secure as it enforces opportunistic connections using STARTTLS.
+The reason is because the project aims at supporting, by default, all kinds of clients including older ones not able to use enforced TLS-encrypted connections.
+It is up to you deciding which kind of transportation encryption to use / enforce, and set up your instance accordingly.

 The [README](https://github.com/tomav/docker-mailserver) is the best starting point in configuring and running your mail server.
-You may the explore this wiki to cover additional topics, including but not limited to, security.
+You may then explore this wiki to cover additional topics, including but not limited to, security.